flyfy1/flyfy1.github.com/_posts/2015-07-05-hhkb-my-review.md

 ![HHKB Layout][layout]

-Here''re several pain points I'm having:
+Here're several pain points I'm having:

 1. The direction key has disappeared.
 One would have to press: `[,;,',/` plus `fn` if one has to press the direction key.
 However, direction key is often